kyliepace/eleventy-blog/src/posts/creating-posts.md

 layout: layouts/post.njk
 ---

-This is your first blog post in eleventy!
-Written entirely in markdown, this page will update as you write in the markdown editor.
+This is a standard Eleventy blog post, written entirely in Markdown.
+(Don't know Markdown?
+Here are [some tips](https://www.markdownguide.org/cheat-sheet/).)
+With Glitch, you can edit Markdown right in the editor, and this page will update as you type.

-Don't know how to edit Markdown on Glitch?
+Want to switch between editing Markdown and seeing a preview of your formatted text?
 Click on the "Markdown" button just above this editor window.

+* **Try this**: Are the live updates to your site distracting you while you write or work?
+Go to the project menu in the top-left of your Glitch editor, and uncheck the box for "Refresh App on Changes"

 ### Post Metadata

-You can see the front matter block at the top of the markdown file,
+In addition to the text of your blog post, there's some metadata that tells Eleventy about things like the title and date of your post.
+That's stored in a "front matter block" at the top of the markdown file, which looks like this.
+You'll figure it out, no problem.

 ```
 ---